 - 1. Room and board. - 2.
 Attending psychiatric services. - 3.
 Hospital or facility-based professional services. - 4.
 Partial program.
 This may be in a freestanding facility or hospital based.
-Active treatment is provided through specialized programming with medical/psychological intervention and supervision during program hours.
+Active treatment is provided through specialized programming with medical/psychological

+- intervention and supervision during program hours.
 Partial program means a treatment program of 20 hours or more per week and may include lodging. - 5.
 Services, care or treatment ordered by a court on the basis of a behavioral health care evaluation performed by a physician or licensed psychologist and that includes an individual treatment plan. - 6.
 Residential treatment services.
 These services include either: - a.
 A residential treatment program serving children and adolescents with severe emotional disturbance, certified under Minnesota Rules parts 2960.0580 to 2960.0700; or - b.
 A licensed or certified mental health treatment program providing intensive therapeutic services.
 In addition to room and board, at least 30 hours a week per individual of mental health services must be provided, including group and individual counseling, client education and other services specific to mental health treatment.
-Also, the program must provide an on-site medical/psychiatric assessment within 48 hours of admission, psychiatric follow-up visits at least once per week and 24 hour nursing coverage.
+Also, the program must provide an on-site medical/psychiatric assessment within 48 hours of admission, psychiatric followup visits at least once per week and 24 hour nursing coverage.

 - 1. Mental health services provided by a non-network provider. - 2.
 Services for mental disorders not listed in the current edition of the Diagnostic and Statistical Manual of Mental Disorders. - 3.
-Services, care or treatment that is not medically necessary, unless ordered by a court as specifically described in this section.

-- 4. Relationship and family therapy in the absence of a clinical diagnosis. - 5.
+Services, care or treatment that is not medically necessary, unless ordered by a court as specifically described in this section. - 4.
+Relationship and family therapy in the absence of a clinical diagnosis. - 5.
 Telephonic psychotherapy treatment services, unless such services are provided in accordance with Medica's telemedicine policies and procedures. - 6.
 Services beyond the initial evaluation to diagnose developmental disability or learning disabilities, as those conditions are defined in the current edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders. - 7.
 Services, including room and board charges, provided by health care professionals or facilities that are not appropriately licensed, certified or otherwise qualified under state law to provide mental health services.
 This includes, but is not limited to, services provided by mental health providers who are not authorized under state law to practice independently, and services received at a halfway house, therapeutic group home, boarding school or ranch. - 8.
 Services to assist in activities of daily living that do not seek to cure and are performed regularly as a part of a routine or schedule. - 9.
-Room and board charges associated with mental health residential treatment services providing less than 30 hours a week per individual of mental health services, or lacking an on-site medical/psychiatric assessment within 48 hours of admission, psychiatric follow-up visits at least once per week and 24-hour nursing coverage. - 10.
+Mental health residential treatment services that do not provide all of the following: room and board; group, family and individual counseling; client education; other services specific to mental health treatment; on-site medical/psychiatric assessment within 48 hours of admission, medical/psychiatric follow-up visits at least once per week; and 24-hour nursing coverage.

+- 10. Room and board for outpatient services. - 11.
 Drugs provided or administered by a physician or other provider, except those drugs that meet the definition of "professionally administered drugs."
 Coverage for "professionally administered drugs" is as described under Professionally Administered Drugs.
 Coverage for drugs is as described in Prescription Drugs, Prescription Specialty Drugs or otherwise described as a specific benefit elsewhere in this section.